SigMA: Path Signatures and Multi-head Attention for Learning Parameters in fBm-driven SDEs: Numerical and empirical experiments

 \subsubsection{Numerical results}

 We perform two different multiple-parameter estimation experiments: the first involves simultaneous estimation of four parameters $H,\,\alpha,\,\mu$ and $\theta$ for the fOU process, and the second involves simultaneous estimation of $H,\,\kappa_1,\,\kappa_2$ and $\theta$ for the rHeston process.
 These two experiments represent joint estimation under conditions of long-range dependence and extreme roughness, respectively.
-For the sake of exposition, we report the average RMSE\footnote{Let $\{(x_i,y_i)_{i=1,\ldots,n}:x_i,y_i\in\mathbb{R}^d\}$ be a dataset of $n$ samples, each with $d$ features.
-The average RMSE is then defined as $\frac{1}{d}\sqrt{\frac{1}{n}\sum\limits_{i=1}^n\|x_i-y_i\|_2^2}$, where $\|\cdot\|_2$ denotes the Euclidean norm.} for all parameters combined, rather than presenting the individual RMSE values for each parameter.
+For the sake of exposition, we first report the average RMSE\footnote{Let $\{(x_i,y_i)_{i=1,\ldots,n}:x_i,y_i\in\mathbb{R}^d\}$ be a dataset of $n$ samples, each with $d$ features.
+The average RMSE is then defined as $\frac{1}{d}\sqrt{\frac{1}{n}\sum\limits_{i=1}^n\|x_i-y_i\|_2^2}$, where $\|\cdot\|_2$ denotes the Euclidean norm.} for all parameters combined.
 Furthermore, to compare the robustness of these models, we also compute the ranked average root squared error (RSE)\footnote{Similarly, the average RSE of each sample is defined as $\frac{1}{d}\|x_i-y_i\|_2$ for $i=1,\ldots,n$.} on the test dataset samples, presenting the maximum, $75\%$ quantiles and $25\%$ quantiles of the ranked average RSE for all parameters.
 All the results are shown in Table~\ref{tab-multiple}.

 In both multiple-parameter estimation problems, the SigMA model achieves the best average RMSE with relatively fewer model parameters.
 Notably, the DeepSigNet exhibits an abnormally large maximum average RSE in estimating the fOU process, indicating the presence of outliers.
 This suggests that the model may have difficulty handling certain extreme cases in the data, leading to greater result variability.
 By contrast, the SigMA model exhibits superior consistency across all percentiles, demonstrating its enhanced robustness and reduced risk of overfitting in diverse scenarios.